UK Budget Tax Changes

-Complete guide to all tax changes announced in the Autumn Budget 2024, taking effect from April 2025.
+Complete guide to all tax changes announced in the Autumn Budget 2024, now in effect from April 2025.
 Major increases to Employer NI, Capital Gains Tax, and continued threshold freezes.

 Autumn Budget 2024 | Effective April 2025